 Pentas shrubs are at their best in sunny spots but flower reasonably well in part-shade - the red variety is particularly reliable in this regard and is useful for providing a glow of colour in gloomy spots.
 They mix in very well with other warm-climate summer perennials and shrubs, such as Salvia, Dahlia and Canna.

 Pentas needs just ordinary, well-drained soil and occasional watering - it seems to stand up to the summer onslaught of heat very well.
 The plants do look a bit sad in winter: denizens of tropical Africa, Madagascar and the Arabian Peninsula, they don't enjoy the colder months but they will generally survive an average Sydney winter, as long as they are not pruned until the warmer weather returns in September.
-I do trim them very lightly from time to time during their flowering season to promote extra blooms, but this is not essential.
-They are useful as cut flowers, and strike reasonably readily from cuttings taken in spring: one of my prettiest pink cultivars (pictured above) came to me as a part of a birthday posy many years ago.
+In areas of Sydney with very cold winters, they may not survive: it is a good idea to take cuttings in autumn and plant these out in spring.
+I do trim them very lightly from time to time during their flowering season to promote extra blooms.
+They are useful as cut flowers, and strike reasonably readily from cuttings taken in spring or autumn: one of my prettiest pink cultivars (pictured above) came to me as a part of a birthday posy many years ago.
 From this, I learnt is that it seems to help to put the cutting in water for a week or so before it is potted up.
 It is a good idea to replace old, woody specimens with a freshly propagated plant every few years, as they do lose vitality eventually.